 Larry Berg Flight Path Park

 This unique, family-favourite park is studded with aviation-related installations and information panels—plus a plethora of young blossom trees.
+It’s also a great spot for a picnic!

 Springtime at Minoru Park. | Photo: Tourism Richmond

-Head to the Riverport Sports and Entertainment Complex and you’ll find a host of blossom trees framing the parking lot in front of Watermania (a popular aquatic attraction), and along the SilverCity Riverport Cinemas building.
+Head to the Riverport Sports and Entertainment Complex and you’ll find a host of cherry trees framing the parking lot in front of Watermania (a popular aquatic attraction), and along the SilverCity Riverport Cinemas building.